flash1293/joedb/README.md

 * Raw columnar CSV file size: 163.0 MB
 * Zstd-compressed columnar CSV file size (lvl 15): 1.5 MB
 * Parquet file size: 1.7 MB
+* Testing with Clickhouse gives roughly 4 MB by default, but I didn't spend a lot of time tweaking the default settings.
+Difference to logs db is at most small.

 This shows a few things:
 * Sorting is super important to get good compression.
 We need to make sure we always sort well.
 We can probably make this adaptive